 After initial recognition, per IFRS 3.57, an indemnification asset continues to be measured based on the assumptions used to measure the related liability, subject to management's assessment of collectability of the asset, limited to the amount of the liability to which it relates.
+Remeasurement is accounted for as finance income or finance expenses.
 For the accounting of the pension receivable please refer to note 7.3 in the Groups consolidated financial statements.